tomchaplin/MPI_Mandelbrot/README.md

 where `<n_cores>` should be replaced by the number of available cores on the cluster.

 `mandelbrot-serial.exe` can be run as normal in order to compare multi-threaded perforamnce to serial performance.

+## Direction

+Over time I intend to add the features I previously developed in [Multithreaded_Mandelbrot](https://github.com/tomchaplin/Multithreaded_Mandelbrot) to this MPI implementation, namely:

+* Animation
+* Zooming
+* A variety of colouring algorithms